Michael Winslow: Career

-His first television appearance was on The Gong Show in which he squeezed in sound-alikes of Benji the movie dog, Star Trek, and Jimi Hendrix's "Purple Haze".
+His first television appearance was on The Gong Show, in which he squeezed in sound-alikes of Benji the movie dog, Star Trek, and Jimi Hendrix's "Purple Haze".
 He is best known for his role as Larvell Jones in the Police Academy series of movies and TV shows.
 He was cast in the role after he was seen opening for Count Basie.
-In 1985, Island Records released a 12" of Michael Winslow entitled "I Am My Own Walkman".
-The song peaked at number 60 in Australia.
+In 1985, Island Records released a 12-inch (30.5-cm) disc of Michael Winslow entitled "I Am My Own Walkman".
+The recording peaked at number 60 in Australia.

 In 1986, Winslow presented the Best Sound Effects Editing Oscar to Charles L. Campbell and Robert Rutledge for their work on Back to the Future.
+During 1986, he played the role of Spencer, the assistant cruise director on the ninth and final season of The Love Boat.

 In 1987, Winslow appeared as a radar operator in the movie Spaceballs, in which he performs all the sound effects himself during one scene.
-Mel Brooks (who wrote, directed, produced, and co-starred in the film) stated that, by doing so, Winslow saved the film money.
+Mel Brooks (who wrote, directed, produced and co-starred in the film) stated that, by doing so, Winslow saved the film money.
 Winslow is also a motivational speaker.
-Since the fall of 2008, Winslow has hosted the motion-picture television series called "Way Back Wednesday with Winslow" on the cable superstation WGN America, which features movies mostly released in the 1980s.
+Since the fall of 2008, Winslow has hosted a motion-picture television series called Way Back Wednesday with Winslow on the cable superstation WGN America, which features movies mostly released in the 1980s.
 He continues to perform stand-up comedy around the globe.

-Michael Winslow debuted his own iPhone and iPod Touch apps in 2010, bringing his sound effects and comedy to a mobile platform.
+Michael Winslow debuted his own iPhone and iPod Touch applications in 2010, bringing his sound effects and comedy to a mobile platform.
 ThatsKungFu generates Winslow's kung fu fighting sounds when the device is swung in a fighting motion.
-NoizeyMan, billed as the "World's Noiziest App", contains video, ringtones, sound effects, and mini games, all created by Winslow.
+NoizeyMan, billed as the "World's Noiziest App", contains video, ringtones, sound effects and mini games, all created by Winslow.

 In 2011, Winslow worked with Orlando, Florida-based game development studio Phyken Media on a mobile game for iOS and Android platforms entitled Wizard Ops Chapter 1, providing all the sound effects for the game.
 He also lent his voice on Wizard Ops Tactics, a turn-based tactical game and spiritual successor to the previous game.

-He was also featured in a commercial for GEICO Insurance during their "we hired a celebrity" ad campaign.
+He was also featured in a commercial for GEICO Insurance during their "we hired a celebrity" advertising campaign.

-In 2020, Winslow guest starred on the Dropout.tv show "Game Changer" as a substitute for Zachary Oyama.
-He won Episode 10 of Season 3, and the episode aired on the twenty-second of January 2021.
+In 2020, Winslow guest-starred on the Dropout.tv show Game Changer as a substitute for Zac Oyama.
+He won episode 10 of season three, which aired on January 22, 2021.

-In 2021, Winslow auditioned for the sixteenth season of America's Got Talent.
+In 2021, Winslow auditioned for the 16th season of America's Got Talent.
 Following the airing of his audition, he had a guest appearance on the Talent Recap Show where he showed viewers how to make some of his most signature noises.
-Winslow was eliminated during the semi-finals.
+Winslow was eliminated during the semifinals.

-In 2022, Winslow was heavily featured in a videogamedunkey YouTube video entitled Video Game Sound.
-This video brought Winslow's work to a broad audience of video game fans.
-Videogamedunkey has talked about Winslow since the start of his channel, seemingly being a fan.
+In 2022, Winslow was heavily featured in a videogamedunkey YouTube video entitled "Video Game Sound".